Top 10 Free Things to do in Madrid, Spain

 • Museo de Historia de Madrid (History of Madrid) – Free for everyone, any day, any time.

-• Museo Arqueologico Nacional (MAN) (Archaeological museum) – Free on Saturdays after 2pm as well as free all day on certain national holidays.
+• Museo Arqueologico Nacional (MAN) (Archaeological museum) – Free on Saturdays after 2pm and free all day on certain national holidays.
 Check here for a full listing of free holidays.

 • Museo del Prado (Art museum): It’s Free between 6pm and 8pm, and on Sundays and holidays, it’s free from 5pm to 7pm.